JetBrains/meta-runner-power-pack/README.md

-meta-runner-power-pack
+Meta-runner Power Pack
 ======================

-A set of Meta-runners for TeamCity
+A collection of [Meta-runners](http://confluence.jetbrains.com/display/TCD8/Working+with+Meta-Runner) for TeamCity 8.x.